EventStore/EventStore/docs/operations/database-backup.md

 ### Additional node

-Increase the cluster node counts to keep further copies of data.
+Increase the cluster nodes count to keep further copies of data.
 Increasing the number of cluster nodes, however, impacts the write performance of the cluster as more nodes need to confirm each write.